 6. Be paranoid when selecting your auditor.
 Some audit firms delay the audit and raise their price when it’s too late to switch away from them.
 Take extra care in selecting your auditor upfront.
 Getting a big-name auditor does not protect you from this practice.
 Click here to find out how long your audit will remain valid in the Reg A+ process.

-10. Keep it simple: Avoid complex investment terms, and generally avoid LLCs too, and keep your offering simple.
+10. Keep it simple: Avoid complex investment terms, and keep your offering simple.
 Remember, you need to appeal to consumers.
 They understand owning shares of stock, and they like being paid interest.
 Stick to terms they can quickly recognize and that appeal to them.
 While it is possible to convey complex deal structures when you can meet one-on-one with each investor, those same terms can kill an offering when the investors are figuring out the deal by reading your offering documents online.
-Make a simple offering and communicate it so consumer investors can quickly and efficiently invest in large numbers.
+Make a simple offering and communicate it clearly so consumer investors can quickly and efficiently invest in large numbers.

 11. Set a Low Minimum Amount Per Investor: Part of what makes Reg A+ excellent is that people of any wealth level anywhere on the globe can invest.
 To engage with the broadest audience of investors, set a low minimum of perhaps $200 to $300.
 Remember, we need excellent consumer investor traction to get the Broker-Dealer to see the success they need before putting their client relationships on the line.
 Setting a low minimum requires some careful negotiation with service providers to keep costs in line.
 The payoff is much greater consumer investor participation, which is so crucial at this stage.
 And of course, the average investment amount will end up being far more than the minimum anyway – typically 4 to 8 times higher to date for successful deals.